Once you’ve registered as a duo or team, you can’t transfer your entry to another person or team.

-If you’re a first-time solo swimmer, or you haven’t successfully completed a solo crossing in the last two years, you need to qualify by completing a 10km time trial in 4 hours and 15 minutes between 30 October 2020 and 30 January 2021.
+If you’re a first-time solo swimmer, or you haven’t successfully completed a solo crossing in the last two years, you need to qualify by completing a 10km qualifying swim event in 4 hours and 15 minutes between 30 October 2023 and 26 January 2024.

 Have a look at qualifying swim to find out how you can complete a qualifying swim if you’re interstate or international.

-If you don’t live in Perth and can’t make it to the compulsory safety briefing on 30 January 2021, there’ll be a specific interstate, international and regional Safety Briefing you can attend.
+If you don’t live in Perth and can’t make it to the compulsory safety briefing on 3 February 2024, there’ll be an International, Interstate & Regional Briefing you can attend.
 The venue and time will be confirmed with attendees.

 If you have any other questions, get in touch at email@example.com.

 You can buy extra t-shirts for support boat skippers, paddlers, or friends and family on the online registration system when you register for the Event for collection in your race pack (that you will collect at your Event Briefing).
 You can also order Event Shirts and other Rotto Swim merchandise online HERE.
 We highly recommend you order any extra t-shirts for your support crew in advance, as it’s common for some or all t-shirt sizes to be sold out.

 The chest measurements are for ½ chest taken 2cm below the armholes and 1.5cm+/- variations may occur.
 Sizing is unchanged from previous years.

 Can I enter as a solo as well, in case my duo/team is not successful in the first-in first-served system?

 No, you can’t.
 You can only enter once and in one category only.
 If you submit more than one entry, you’ll be penalised and banned from entering the South32 Rottnest Channel Swim for two years – the current event and the next event.

 This kind of event is highly dependent on weather conditions.
 The Race Committee (consisting of Race Director, Chief Referee, Safety Director, DPI Representative and RCSA President) has the right to cancel the event if adverse weather conditions prevail or are likely to occur.
 Every swimmer or team is to obey this decision.